Entanglement Spheres and a UV-IR connection in Effective Field Theories: Vacuum Entanglement Sphere

 The negativity is not generally a necessary and sufficient condition for determining the separability of Gaussian states.
 In particular, there is a form of non-distillable entanglement, bound entanglement~\cite{PhysRevLett.80.5239}, that may forbid separability while avoiding detection by the negativity criterion~\cite{1999PhRvL..82.5385B,2000PhRvA..61c0301B,PhysRevLett.85.2657,2001PhRvL..86.3658W,2001PhRvA..63c2306S,2006PhRvL..97h0501B}.
 By employing the necessary and sufficient Gaussian state separability criterion of Ref.~\cite{PhysRevLett.87.167904}, which acts as a flow maintaining the separability (or non-separability) of covariance matrices while systematically simplifying the entanglement structure, it is found that regions of the scalar field outside the negativity sphere are separable.
-The negativity sphere is thus promoted to an entanglement sphere and describes a finite sized quantum mechanically coherent volume between regions of the field.
-As such, any two-point lattice observable calculated outside the entanglement sphere (which scales with the smeared size of the two operators) will be characterized by factorizable classical probability distributions.
+The negativity sphere is thus promoted to an entanglement sphere and describes a finite sized quantum mechanically coherent volume between regions of the field (see Appendix~\ref{app:neg} for further discussion).
+As such, any observable calculated outside the entanglement sphere will be characterized by factorizable classical probability distributions.
+For example, the mutual information, which persists outside this entanglement sphere, is there quantifying correlations that are entirely classical.

-To the extent that spin models generically are known to exhibit vanishing two-site entanglement beyond some fixed site separation~\cite{cerf2007quantum}, the presence of the entanglement sphere is not without precedence.
+To the extent that spin models generically are known to exhibit vanishing two-site entanglement beyond a finite site separation~\cite{cerf2007quantum}, the presence of the entanglement sphere is not without precedence.
 One intriguing implication, however, is that the long distance entanglement known to be present in the continuum quantum field is necessarily captured through the presence of genuine high-body entanglement and a Borromean structure on the lattice---regions entangled at long distances may contain vanishing negativity for all smaller subsets of sites spanning the two regions.
+This reliance on genuine high-body entanglement at large distances is intuitively consistent with the complexity of low-pixelation regions being insufficient to support long-distance entanglement.